CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 ```

 {{%notice note%}}
-You can specify the IP address instead of the interface name here: use `ip-addr <IP address>` in place of the interface referenced with `<interface-name>` above.
+You can specify the IP address instead of the interface name here: use `ip-addr <IP address>` in place of the interface referenced with `interface <interface-name>` above.
 {{%/notice%}}

 {{</tab>}}